bio-phys/asyncmd/docs/source/index.md

 - propagation of MD until any or all user-supplied conditions are fulfilled on the trajectory
 - extract molecular configurations from trajectories to (re)start an arbitrary number of MD simulations from it

+**If you use asyncmd in published research please consider citing it as:**

+- Hendrik Jung and Gerhard Hummer, (2025). asyncmd: A python library to orchestrate complex molecular dynamics simulation campaigns on high performance computing systems.
+Journal of Open Source Software, 10(112), 8321, <https://doi.org/10.21105/joss.08321>

 ## Get started

 This section contains everything to get you started using asyncmd.